 LeClairRyan files for bankruptcy

-LeClairRyan, once the fifth-largest law firm in Virginia, filed for Chapter 11 bankruptcy protection on Tuesday.
+LeClairRyan, once Virginia’s fifth-largest law firm, filed for Chapter 11 bankruptcy protection in September.

-Founded in 1988 in Richmond as a boutique law firm for startup companies, LeClairRyan at its peak employed about 385 attorneys working in 25 offices throughout the United States.
+Founded in 1988 in Richmond as a boutique law firm serving startups, LeClairRyan at its peak employed about 385 attorneys working in 25 offices throughout the United States.
 Facing declining revenue, LeClairRyan this year saw many of its lawyers leave for other firms.
 These included co-founder Gary LeClair, who joined Williams Mullen in August.